-The P&L will simply be a statement of event revenues (donations, ticket sales, sponsorships, auction revenue, raffles, etc.) minus any event costs (venue, catering, bar fees, consultants, auctioneers, entertainment, technology, etc.) If your revenues exceed your costs, then you have a profit.
+Maybe you didn't pay attention in that finance class in school, and the thought of building a profit and loss (P&L) statement intimidates you.
+We promise to keep this simple: The P&L is simply a statement of event revenues (donations, ticket sales, sponsorships, auction revenue, raffles, etc.), minus any event costs (venue, catering, bar fees, consultants, auctioneers, entertainment, technology, etc.) If your revenues exceed your costs, then you have a profit.
 Otherwise, it is considered a loss (our goal is to avoid that from happening).

 Most would ask you to start by forecasting your revenues first.
 If you have run this event for several years, you may feel comfortable doing that.
-However, if this is a new event, that could be a tough task.
-Instead, we are going to take this approach: build a budget and then set a revenue plan to make the event profitable.
-So let's dig in.
+However, if this is a new event, it could be difficult to predict how much money your event will raise.
+In this exercise, we are going to build a budget and then set a revenue plan to make the event profitable.

 Set an Event Budget - Determining Expenses

 First, we need to establish what is likely to be the item that will most influence the cost: the venue.
-To determine the venue, we need to complete the following 2 steps:
+To determine the venue, we need to calculate the following:

-Step 2 - Establish the date for your event?
+Step 2 - Establish the Date of Your Event

-Either way, the outcome of Steps 1 and 2 should be a venue.
+The outcome of steps 1 and 2 should help you narrow down your preferred venue.

-If you are building your budget in our Event Budget Template, now is a good time to head to the expenses tab and fill in the first section on Venue costs.
+If you are building your budget in the template, now is a good time to head to the expenses tab and fill in the first section on venue costs.

 Step 3 - Estimate your Food Cost

-Food costs are often based on the menu (what you pick out) and an estimated number of guests.
-Don't worry if you are not quite sure how many people, your caterer should be good at helping you estimate based on your ticket sales.
-Besides, you likely won't have to give them a final number of guests until a week out from your event date.
-For this budget, you want to estimate the actual number of people and the cost per person that the caterer will charge.
+Food costs are often based on the menu you've chosen, and an estimated number of guests.
+Your caterer should be good at helping you estimate these numbers along the way.
+You likely won't have to give them a final number of guests until a week out from your event date.
+For this budget, you want to estimate how many people will attend your event and the catering cost per person.

 Step 4 - Estimate your Drink Cost

 - What do you plan to serve?
-Beer and Wine are easy as no additional mixers are needed.
-If you are planning to serve mixed drinks, decide if its a full open bar or if you only plan to have 1-2 options for guests.
+Beer and wine are easy to serve, as they don't require additional mixers.
+If you are planning to serve mixed drinks, you'll need to decide whether you will have a full bar, or if you plan to have a choice of one or two predetermined cocktail options for your guests.
 We recommend you keep it simple.
 A full bar can be quite expensive to stock.

-For non-alcoholic (NA) beverages, estimate what you plan to serve (e.g. sodas, water) and the number of each that you want.
-Even if a vendor requires you purchase alcohol from them, they may be more lenient on what NA beverages you bring in (and hopefully get donated).
-We encourage you to try and bring in your own if you can.
+For non-alcoholic (NA) beverages, estimate what you plan to serve (e.g. sodas, water) and the number of each that you think you will need.
+Even if a vendor requires you to purchase alcohol from them, they may be more lenient on what NA beverages you bring in (and hopefully get donated).
+We encourage you to try and bring in your own waters and sodas if you can.

-We now have what is often the two biggest costs of an event factored in: venue and catering.
-Next, we will estimate some other ancillary costs associated with your event: licenses, permits, and decorations.
+We have successfully incorporated two of the most significant expenses of any event into our planning: the venue and catering services.
+Next, we will estimate some other ancillary costs, like licenses, permits, and decorations.

 Step 5 - Estimate your Decorations

-Some people factor these into the venue costs, but in many cases, the venue has little to do with your decorations.
-Decorations would include any table centerpieces, event signage, balloons, streamers, etc. Include anything you plan to buy and/or the cost of supplies for anything you plan to make.
+Some people factor decorations into the venue costs, but in many cases, the venue has little to do with your decorations.
+Decorations include table centerpieces, event signage, balloons, streamers, etc. You'll also want to include the cost of the supplies required for any decorations you plan to make yourself.

 If you are building your budget in our Event Budget Template, now is a good time to head to the expenses tab and fill in the section on Decorations costs.